elinsky/Intern-Trading-Game/docs/game/scoring/metrics/hedge-fund.md

    - Timing precision
    - Order type selection

-Remember: Hedge funds win through strategic thinking and disciplined execution.
-Your volatility signal is a powerful edge—use it wisely, size appropriately, and manage risk religiously.
+Remember: Hedge funds win through disciplined gamma trading.
+Your volatility signal tells you when to be long or short gamma, while the delta constraint forces profitable rehedging.
+Master this dynamic to align IV with RV and capture consistent profits.